Free consultation

 Types of Nursing Home Abuse

 Nursing home abuse can happen in various ways.
-If your loved one is showing physical, emotional, or mental health complications, we strongly encourage you to seek legal guidance in determining if abuse is occurring.
-Some of the most common types of abuse suffered include:
+If your loved one is showing physical, emotional, or mental health issues or complications, we strongly encourage you to seek legal guidance from a Chicago nursing home abuse lawyer when determining if abuse occurred.

 • Physical abuse, often with signs like bruises or unexplained injuries